michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 ### What's New in v1.0.3?
 1. Fixed a bug where columns imported from SIRIUS files were incorrect if using a different version of SIRIUS.
+2. For futureproofing, column indexing was replaced by names rather than numbers for ms2query and gnps.
-2. Added classyfire Superclass columns.
+3. Added classyfire Superclass columns.

 ---